dlutwuwei/upload/README.md

 ### setting
 First, set config in `.vscode-upload.json` in your workspace

+> I have removed localpath config item, local path is in your workspace default

 ### how to use

+* `ctrl + s` will trigger upload

 * right click to select upload to server;

-* right click in explorer to upload directory to server;
+* right click in explorer to upload directory or file to server;

 * `cmd+shift+p` input upload command to upload file to remote server;